-“During 2009 and 2010 we rejected 15 materials due to noncompliance with our Against Animal Testing policies.
+“Recently, we rejected 15 materials due to noncompliance with our Against Animal Testing policies.
 On several occasions we’ve had to delist a particular material, which means we’ve either had to look for another supplier or consider reformulating the original product,” explains stakeholder Jane Firth, a Technical Compliance Advisor for The Body Shop.

 From its stakeholders in sourcing and production, audit survey items pertain to sustainability, respect, equitable and fair treatment of people around the world.
 The company strives to use materials and resources from small, local communities around the world, especially from developing countries.
 The Body Shop works with suppliers to help improve conditions for their workers.